 So, you’ve decided that you’re going to tackle some tasks yourself and you need to learn how to do it.
 Sometimes, you start learning how something works and then you realize that even though you are capable of doing it, it makes more sense to hire someone who can do it better or faster than you.

-That happened a contractor who took my social media marketing bootcamp a few years ago.
+That happened to a contractor who took my social media marketing bootcamp a few years ago.
 About 4 sessions into the bootcamp, he realized that he didn’t have the time or “bandwidth” to market his business properly and effectively.
 There was more to it than just posting on Facebook.
 Thus, he hired me for a while, then hired an in-house person, whom I trained.

 - Start with the business plan template and the SWOT analysis

 - Schedule a free business mentoring appointment with a SCORE Mentor.
-SCORE Phoenix has mentor all over the Phoenix Valley.

 - Take the ABC of Starting Your Own Business Class.
 It’s usually offered at least once a month.
 Then take any classes which will help you learn what you need to learn.
 Click here for the calendar of workshops.